saturnhati/Project-Pokedex/README.md

 # CapstoneProject

-This project is a Pokédex realized with Angular CLI using the API PokéAPI.
+This project is a Pokédex realized with Angular CLI (version 14.2.7) using the API PokéAPI.

 Screenshots: